ryooopan/homepage/research.md

 ### Research Papers

+"Interactive and Collaborative Source Code Annotation.", 2015, ICSE (International Conference on Software Engineering) at Firenze, Italy. (to be appeared)

 "Network Thresholds and Multiple Equilibria in the Diffusion of Content-based Platforms.", 2014, WINE (Conference on Web and Internet Economics) at Beijing, China. [[abstract](/wine2014-abstract.pdf)] [[paper](/wine2014.pdf)]

 "Diffusion Process and Take-off Conditions of the Online Platform", 2013, Microeconomic Policy Workshop at University of Tokyo. [[slide](/micro-workshop.pdf)]